 Testosterone in the body is converted into dihydrotestosterone by an enzyme called 5-alpha-reductase (5AR).

-Then DHT goes on to attack the hair follicles and cause hair loss.
+Then DHT goes on to attack the hair follicles and cause the hair follicles to miniaturize.

 By reducing the presence of the enzyme (5AR) we can ‘block’ DHT and reduce the likelihood of hair miniaturization.